Skip to main content

 Dr. Maria’s Tip:

-A good massage can relax tense muscles, reduce pain and improve circulation, which can all do wonders for the mind.
+A good massage or acupuncture treatment can relax tense muscles, reduce pain, and improve circulation, which can all do wonders for the mind.

-Meditation is highly affordable and only takes 15 to 30 minutes a day, which is possible even if you have a busy day.
+Not only is it highly affordable, it also only takes 15 to 30 minutes a day.

 Whatever you do, even a small amount of peace in your day can help you deal with stress.